William Smith Shaw: Further reading

+Guthery, Scott B. Practical Purposes: Readers in Experimental Philosophy at the Boston Athenæum (1827-1850).
+Docent Press, 2017.

 Kaplan, Catherine O'Donnell.
 Men of Letters in the Early Republic.
 Chapel Hill: Omohundro Institute, 2008.

 "Notice of William Smith Shaw, Esq."
 Proceedings of the Massachusetts Historical Society, v.
 1, pp. 391–392.

 Quincy, Josiah.
 The history of the Boston Athenæum with biographical notices of its deceased founders.
 Cambridge : Metcalf and Company, 1851.

 Rothery, Agnes.
 The Boston Athenæum Library.
 Salem : Salem Press Co.
 1916.

 Shaw, William Smith, and John Thornton Kirkland.
 Memoir of the Boston Athenæum: with the act of incorporation, and organization of the institution.
 Boston : Printed at the Anthology Office, by Munroe & Francis, 1807.

 Simpson, Lewis P. The Federalist literary mind; selections from the Monthly Anthology, and Boston Review, 1803-1811, including documents relating to the Boston Athenæum.
 Baton Rouge : Louisiana State University Press.
 1962.

 Simpson, Lewis P. A Literary Adventure of the Early Republic: The Anthology Society and the Monthly Anthology.
 The New England Quarterly, v.
 27, n.
 2 (Jun., 1954), pp. 168–190.

 Story, Ronald.
 "Class and Culture in Boston: The Athenæum, 1807–1860".
 American Quarterly, v.
 27, n.
 2 (May, 1975), pp. 178–199.

 Wendorf, Richard.
 The Boston Athenæum : bicentennial essays.
 Boston : Boston Athenæum; Lebanon, N.H. : Distributed by University Press of New England, 2009.

 Whitehill, Walter Muir, and Rudolph Ruzicka.
 A Boston Athenæum anthology, 1807–1972 : selected from his annual reports.
 Boston : Boston Athenæum, 1973.

 Wolff, Katherine, Culture Club: The Curious History of the Boston Athenæum.
 Amherst : University of Massachusetts Press, 2009.